-The Winn CDA is a 2-year program designed to support the career development of early-stage investigator physicians underrepresented in medicine, and physicians who have a demonstrated commitment to increasing diversity in clinical research, to become independent clinical trial investigators who are engaged in advancing health equity through their research and mentoring.
+Winn CDA is a 2-yr program designed to support the career development of early-stage investigator physicians who have a demonstrated commitment to transforming and expanding access to the clinical research landscape.
+They will become community-oriented clinical trialists who will drive improved health outcomes through their research and mentoring.

 Commitment